moonwatcher/somatic/analysis.md

 2. Choice of **JH** sets the reading frame for the sample.

-3. Pick the **JV** gene with the highest score and a minimum of 40bp and 70% identity.
+3. Pick the **VH** gene with the highest score and a minimum of 40bp and 70% identity.
 Do we want to filter on *functionality* or *in-frame*?

 4. Penalize **DH** scores for overlaps with **VH** and **JH**.